+3. Demands and Notice.
+If the Company fails or refuses to pay any Obligations, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a "Payment Demand").
+Guarantor shall pay such Payment Demand within five (5) business days.
+A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount the Company has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
+A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until the Company or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

+4. Representations and Warranties.
+Guarantor represents and warrants that:

+(a) it is a corporation duly organized and validly existing under the laws of the State of ____________ and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

+(b) no authorization, approval, consent or order of, or registration or filing with, any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and

+(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors' rights generally and by general principles of equity as they apply to the Guarantor.

-3. Consents, Waivers and Renewals.
+5. Consents, Waivers and Renewals.
 The Guarantor agrees that the Counterparty and the Company may, with timely notice to the Guarantor, mutually agree to modify the Obligations or any agreement between the Counterparty and the Company, without in any way impairing or affecting this Guaranty.
 The Guarantor agrees that the Counterparty may resort to the Guarantor for performance of any of the Obligations, whether or not the Counterparty shall have resorted to any collateral security or shall have proceeded against any other obligor principally or secondarily obligated with respect to any of the Obligations.
-The Guarantor hereby waives notice of acceptance of this Guaranty, and presentment, protest and notice of protest or dishonor of any of the performance hereby guaranteed.
+The Guarantor hereby waives notice of acceptance of this Guaranty, and presentment and demand, except as expressly hereinabove set forth, protest and notice of protest or dishonor of any of the performance hereby guaranteed.

-4. Subrogation.
-Upon performance of all the Obligations owing to the Counterparty, the Guarantor shall be subrogated to the rights of the Counterparty against the Company, and the Counterparty agrees to take at the Guarantor's expense such steps as the Guarantor may reasonably request to implement such subrogation.
+6. Subrogation.
+Upon payment in full of all the Obligations owing to the Counterparty, the Guarantor shall be subrogated to the rights of the Counterparty against the Company, and the Counterparty agrees to take at the Guarantor's expense such steps as the Guarantor may reasonably request to implement such subrogation.

+7. Amendment of Guaranty.
+No term or provision of this Guaranty shall be amended, modified, altered, waived or supplemented except in a writing signed by Guarantor and Counterparty.

-5. Notices.
+8. Notices.
 Notice given by telegram, by personal delivery, or by mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during recipient’s normal business hours, or at the beginning of the recipient’s next business day after receipt if not received during the recipient’s normal business hours.